 Laughing is a wonderful release from the stress in life.
 It also helps when you make a mistake.

-When you make a mistake, like, say, really bad investment mistakes, laugh about it.
+When you make a mistake, like, say, a really bad investment mistake, laugh about it.
 Don’t kick yourself over and over again.
 You’ll get through it.
 Just press on.

 Listen, none of us are perfect.

 I don’t always say the right thing, do the right thing, or think the right thing.
 And you know what?
 That only means one thing: I’m human just like you.
 None of us are perfect.

 So when you’re down, do what I do . . . laugh with your children, watch a funny movie, or get lost in an adventure.
 Have fun!

 World domination.
 That’s another one of The Rock’s 2015 goals.

 So ironic.
 I recently posted about how I wanted to dominate the web.
 I guess Johnson can have the world, I’ll take the web.